Colorado Springs Scrabble Club

 The Colorado Springs Scrabble Club meets every Monday from 6-9 p.m. at Jason's Deli, 7455 N. Academy Blvd.

 Scrabble lovers of all ages, abilities, and experience are most welcome.
 We play tournament style Scrabble (one-on-one) and will introduce newcomers (gradually!) to use of the clock (25 minutes per person per game) and formal rules of tournament play.
+We play three games each session starting promptly at 6pm, 7pm, and 8pm.
 New players receive a "cheat" sheet to start you out with two and three letter word lists, word lists for the "Big 4" (J, Q, Z, X), and front and back hooks for a variety of words.

 Please bring equipment if you have it.
 For more information, please call group organizer Mem Morman at 332-5141.